glitchxxx0/dhrishti/motion_tracking/PROJECT_MANIFEST.md

-**Project Manifest: Motion Tracking for Virtual Production using TensorFlow/PyTorch**
+**Project Manifest: Motion Tracking, object recognition and depthmap estimation for Virtual Production using TensorFlow/PyTorch**

 **Overview:**
 This project aims to develop a cost-effective, high-performance, real-time motion tracking system tailored for virtual production applications.
 By leveraging deep learning techniques, frameworks like TensorFlow or PyTorch, and cloud-based resources like Google Colab, the system will enable accurate tracking of actors, props, and other objects in a production environment, facilitating seamless integration of virtual elements with live-action footage without the need for expensive local hardware.